Cranes and Derricks

 Ohio Locomotive Crane Company (1909-1987)

-In June 1960, Ohio Locomotive Crane Company purchased the crane design from Wellman-McDowell Engineering of Cleveland, to acquire the diesel electric traction drive system, a design that was becoming well known and preferred over the previous diesel mechanical drive the Ohio company had been using for many years.
+The Wellman design used a diesel-electric traction to move the crane, instead of diesel mechanical drive the Ohio company had been using for many years.
 Wellman had been using the "DE" designation as part of its model designation since the first diesel electric locomotive crane had been completed in 1956.
-After the purchase of Wellman-McDowell in June, the Ohio Locomotive Crane Co. produced its first DE model locomotive crane in December 1960.

 Osgood Manufacturing Company (1875-1883)